Secrets of Rockefeller Center at Christmas

 All three levels offer sweeping views: Central Park to the north and the Empire State Building to the south.

-Open 8 a.m. to midnight with the last elevator going up at 11:15 p.m.
-Tickets cost $34 for adults, $28 for kids 6-12, free for kids 5 and younger.
+It's open 8 a.m. to midnight with the last elevator going up at 11 p.m.
+Tickets cost $36 for adults, $30 for kids 6-12, free for kids 5 and younger.
 Visitors must go through a security screening nearly as comprehensive as at an airport.

 Serious sightseers should consider purchasing a CityPASS.
 It includes admission to the Top of the Rock as well as numerous additional Big Apple attractions for a discounted price.